Your Identity

 However, there are some roles that we often forget about—for example, son and daughter or brother and sister.
 The fact that these roles don’t come to your mind might be because you are taking them for granted, although not always.

-Because these are roles that you haven’t chosen for yourself, it almost seems like something happening to you or around you, rather than something that you are.
-That brings up a good point: we all have roles we have actively chosen, and some roles which others have bestowed upon us without our having much say about it.
+That brings up an important point: we all have roles we have actively chosen, and some roles which others have bestowed upon us without us having much say about it.

 Or think about something different, such as winning $100M in the lottery.
 Yesterday, you were an employee struggling to make ends meet; today, you are a multi-millionaire.
 Roles have changed.
 It’s important to understand these roles because, unlike the ones you have selected for yourself, these roles bestowed upon you are different and require a unique approach.